MinterTeam/minter-network-web/content/docs/index.md

 Lets consider a validator whose stake (i.e. self-bonded stake + delegated stake) is 10% of the total stake of all validators.
 This validator has 20% self-bonded stake and applies a commission of 10%.
-Now let us consider a block with the following revenue:
+Now let us consider a block with the following rewards:
 - 111 Bips as block reward (after subtraction taxes of 20%)
 - 10 Bips as transaction fees (after subtraction taxes of 20%)